How Nature Changes the Brain

 A recent study confirms that contact with nature is an excellent way to shake the blues away.
 Turns out that one of the best remedies for sadness and depression are green walks.

 The study from Stanford University was the first to investigate the impact of the natural environment on brain activity, and the results showed that although we are increasingly urban creatures – more than 50% of the world population now lives in cities – our brain still needs nature to be fine.

-A therapeutic walk through the woods
+How Nature Changes the Brain: A therapeutic walk through the woods

 Led by graduate student Gregory Bratman, the study revealed that even a mere walk of an hour and a half through the campus at Stanford University is able to change people’s brains for the good.

 The more colloquial term is brooding – a persistent dwelling in negative thoughts.
 Depressed people are known to be given to such ruminations.

 Prior studies had already shown that people living in the centers of large cities have a greater tendency to anxiety and mental illness than those who live closer to nature.

 But we are so used to the urban lifestyle that we often neglect and forget how much we need nature to be fine.
 Thus, Gregory Bratman decided to conduct a more profound experiment on the subject

 The subjects were divided into two groups.
 The first was instructed to walk in a quiet, leafy part of the Stanford campus, while the second had to walk in the busiest part of downtown Palo Alto, California.